MichiruNakam/miniswitch/README.md

 # Miniswitch

 A declarative switch that returns the value.
-With `miniswitch` you can directly do switch cases when you just want to assign a value by directly creating a `const` instead declaring a `let` and imperatively assign the value.
+With `miniswitch` you can directly do switch cases when you just want to assign a value by directly creating a `const` instead of declaring a `let` and imperatively assign the value.

 ## Why miniswitch?